twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 6a.md

 		x
 		Coeff y
 		Sum p1 p2
-		Prod
+		Prod p1 p2
 ```

-the constructors are x, Coef, Sum, and Prod
+the constructors are x, Coeff, Sum, and Prod
 *the values are the expressions (makes no sense right?)*
 a constructor is a function with a type
 constructors construct members of the algebraic data type

 **No junk and no confusion**
 no confusion - theres no way of using the constructors in different ways to denote the same kind of value (you can only construct each thing one way)
-- x cannot be Coef 2
+- x cannot be Coeff 2
 no junk
 - every one of the values in the the data type can be reached with a constructor